ironcore-dev/ironcore/docs/proposals/12-volumesnapshots.md

   - `Pending`: The snapshot resource has been created, but the snapshot has not yet been initiated.
   - `Ready`: The snapshot has been successfully created and is ready for use.
   - `Failed`: The snapshot creation has failed.
-- `status.restoreSize`: The size of the data in the snapshot.
+- `status.size`: The size of the data in the snapshot.
 This will be populated by the system once the snapshot is ready.

 ### Volume Resource Enhancement

-The `Volume` resource will have a new `dataSource` field under `spec`:
+The `Volume` resource will have 2 new volume data source inline fields as `volumeSnapshotRef` and `osimage` under `spec`:

 ```yaml
 apiVersion: storage.ironcore.dev/v1alpha1